SGH job offer letters to people in India are fake, says hospital

-SINGAPORE - Job offer letters bearing Singapore General Hospital's (SGH) name and logo sent to people in India are fake, the hospital said on Monday (Nov 11).
+Job offer letters bearing Singapore General Hospital's (SGH) name and logo sent to people in India are fake, the hospital said on Monday.

 SGH said in a Facebook post that the letters were not issued by the hospital, and that it does not have a recruitment office or agent overseas.